 Engine / gearbox mounting

-- Engine angle: When originally fitted in an Altezza the Beams engines have a 3.5 degree tilt towards the exhaust side of the engine.
-Logic would normally suggest to mount this the exact same way in a conversion however this isn't necessarily the right choice.
-If the engine is being fitted into something such an AE86 and will see a quad throttle conversion then it's quite likely that the bonnet / hood will limit the length of velocity stacks being run and as a result limit the power.
+Engine angle: When originally fitted in an Altezza the Beams engines have a tilt towards the exhaust side of the engine of between 3.5 and 5 degrees.
+Logic would normally suggest to mount this the exact same way in a conversion however this isn’t necessarily the right choice.
+If the engine is being fitted into something such an AE86 and will see a quad throttle conversion then it’s quite likely that the bonnet / hood will limit the length of velocity stacks being run and as a result limit the power.
 Therefore as a rough guide if there are quad throttles then mount the engine upright.
 Also an upright engine will likely also be able to mounted higher up before the top plastic engine cover fouls on the inside of the bonnet.

 NOTE: We have a dedicated article related to conversion and upgrade information on the J160, it can be found here.

 Factory options: Originally behind a Beams engine is either an Automatic or a 6-speed manual gearbox.
 The latter is known by Toyota as a “J160”.
 Leaving this in use is the most common choice during a conversions.
 More information on fitting one of these is further down this page.

 W5x / “Supra” type gearboxes: The gearbox models from W55 up to W59 (not W50) can all potentially be used with a 3sge engine.
 These are reported to be a little stronger than a J160, are much easier to physically fit, come with an AE86 compatible speedo drive and are available with a wide range of shifter positions.
 But their downsides are that they have an older design, need custom work to use, are only 5-speed and many of them are showing their age such as being worn out or damaged.